greenelab/phenoplier_manuscript/manuscript.md

 The gene-trait associations and drug-induced expression profiles projected into the latent space represent a compressed version of the entire set of results.
 Despite this compression, the LV-based method outperformed the gene-based one with an area under the curve of 0.632 and an average precision of 0.858 (Figure @fig:drug_disease:roc_pr).
-The prediction results suggest that this low-dimensional space captures biologically meaningful patterns that can link pathophysiological processes with the mechanisms of action of drugs.
+The prediction results suggest that this low-dimensional space captures biologically meaningful patterns that can link pathophysiological processes with the mechanism of action of drugs.

 We examined a specific drug-disease pair to determine whether the LVs driving the prediction were biologically plausible.